 it to left makes it slower.

-wheel to right to increase the effect.
+knob to right to increase the effect.
 To disable the effect, turn it maximum

 The Granulizer plugin is aware of transients (either autodetected or processed from the sample if slices were loaded).
 When a grain crosses a transient, it's aligned to it & is set a new user-defined length.
 This gives better quality when stretching certain material, like drum-loops.